TheDiscProg/simex-template/README.md

-# Simex Messaging API Service Template using IOEffect
+# Simex Messaging API Service Template using Cat's IO
 A template for creating new services.
 It:
 * Is written in Scala
 * Uses Guardrail to build the HTTP API
 * Uses Ember embedded HTTP server

+Use this for when a HTTP listener is required using Cat's IO.

 ## What's included
 There is a simple health check API that returns a status.